Our Hero

 But this wisdom has been in front of us the whole time.

-For sure we must keep our eyes on all that is happening and work to halt it.
+For sure, we must keep our eyes on all that is happening and work to halt it.
 But we also need to seize solutions the environment has to offer for abandoning fossil fuels, expanding justly sought renewable energy, sequestering tons of carbon, supporting local communities, and creating a more sustainable food system.

 And this takes centuries.
 But what about soil?

 It is the few species in the world, unmolested over the centuries, that endured in extreme climates that can help save our soil.
 Everything about them is beneficial, and we have one right here in the US, the Churro sheep, that is still viable with the pastoralists in the Southwest deserts.
-From their unique fleece — to how they eat — to the way they move through the environment — it is these very unique traits, not seen in modern livestock, that matter.
-In fact, when you add it all up, using landraces as solutions could cause enough drawdown in the greenhouse gas emission reductions needed to help limit the world’s temperature rise of 2.7 degrees.
+From their unique fleece — to how they eat — to the way they move through the environment — it is these unique traits, not seen in modern livestock, that matter.
+When you add it all up, using landraces as solutions could cause enough drawdown in the greenhouse gas emission reductions needed to help limit the world’s temperature rise of 2.7 degrees.

 As a hero.